- Open for recreation: Year-round

 A hardwood forest surrounds the pond and provides habitat for native plants, wildflowers, and many small mammals.

-Birds, including many types of warblers such as the black-throated blue warbler and cerulean warbler, as well as the American bittern and least bittern can bee seen.
-Several wetland cover types including, deciduous swamp, emergent marsh, shrub swamp, and wet meadow allow for an abundant variety of amphibians and reptiles.
+Birds, including many types of warblers such as the black-throated blue warbler and cerulean warbler, as well as the American bittern and least bittern can be seen.
+Several wetland cover types including deciduous swamp, emergent marsh, shrub swamp, and wet meadow allow for an abundant variety of amphibians and reptiles.

 Bloesser's Pond can be accessed from Woodvale Avenue, however, there is no designated parking at this time.
-Instead, parking is available along the shoulder of Woodvale Avenue.
-(40.558106°N, 74.180493°W) Google Maps (leaves DEC website)
+Parking is available along the shoulder of Woodvale Avenue.
+Bloesser's Pond is located at 40.518483°N, 74.208404°W (Google Maps - leaves DEC website).

 Rules, Regulations and Outdoor Safety